GabeGar/tic-tac-toe/README.md

 **_Skills_Learned_**

 1. IFFE (Immediately Invoked Func Exp.)
+2. Closures (in detail)
-2. JS Traditional Module/Revealing-Module Patterns
+3. JS Traditional Module/Revealing-Module Patterns
-3. JS Factory Pattern
+4. JS Factory Pattern

 **_Thoughts_**

-This project was very challenging.
-Syntax threw me off 100% Had to dig around the internet a bit more, than solely rely on the resources provided to me, via TheOdinProject.com; As well as, read up/watch a few more tutorials;
+This project was challenging.
+Mainly, due to the concepts of IFFEs and closures, taking a bit longer for myself, to grasp.
-Slowly but surely, it all began making sense.
-Especially, when getting my own hands dirty, with the code itself.
+Slowly but surely, it all began making sense, after scouring for more resources, on the aforementioned subject matters, apart from what TheOdinProject provided.

-While it was not easy to digest at first, doing the aforementioned, further deepened, my understanding of these learned patterns in JS.
+Putting the project together and getting my hands in on the code, definitely reinforced the concepts, as expected.